-First and foremost, a real estate agent has fiduciary responsibility to the seller.
+First and foremost, a listing agent has a fiduciary responsibility to the seller.
 The Realtor acts in the best interest of the seller.
 It is the Realtor’s job to guide you through the home selling process, from signing contracts, pricing your home, and keeping the transaction in alignment with specific timeframes.

-There is more to marketing and selling your home than uploading photos to a website and a quick write-up.
+There is more to marketing and selling your home than uploading photos to a website and listing descriptions.

 A real estate agent can help you to do many things.
 He will negotiate on your behalf and show people around when you are not available.
 Those are only two of the benefits of using an agent to sell your home.